Nemesis60/404_Not_Found_Page-React/README.md

-This project was created with ReactJS, is a responsive page too.
+This project was created with ReactJS (JavaScript, HTML, CSS), is a responsive page too.

 Desktop